arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       responses:
         '200':
           description: |
-            Returns the graph if it could be found.
+            Returns the graph if it can be found.
-            The result will have the following format
+            The result has the following format:
           content:
             application/json:
               schema: